old-games/bak-translation-tools/README.md

 different languages (it was created to make a Russian translation, but may be used for other languages).

-The project is not affiliated with the original authors of Betrayal at Krondor, not the developers of the `xbak` port.
+The project is not affiliated with the original authors of Betrayal at Krondor, nor the developers of the `xbak` port.

 ## Requirements